peteroupc/encoding/api/com.upokecenter.text.Encodings.md

 **Returns:**

-* A byte array containing the string encoded in the given text encoding.
+* A byte array containing the string encoded in the specified text encoding.

 **Throws:**